EVOLUTION OF THE GLOBAL LITHIUM SECTOR

-In 2017, off take agreements for spodumene CG with a Lithium oxide content between 5.0 and 6.0% have been executed, whereby 120,000t of 5.5% spodumene concentrate has been contracted at US$830/t FOB.
+In 2017, off take agreements for spodumene CG with a lithium oxide content between 5.0 and 6.0% have been executed between Australian mining companies and Chinese converters, whereby 120,000t of 5.5% spodumene concentrate has been contracted at US$830/t FOB.
 Every additional 0.1% of Li2O content will garner a premium of US$15/t, enabling prices between 750 US$/mt and 905 US$/mt for spodumene CG 5.0 and 6.0.
 Also, suppliers who are able to provide a higher quality spodumene CG yielding lower conversion cost will also be able to achieve higher prices.

 Market conditions improved for lithium-based products in 2010.
 Sales volumes for the major lithium producers were reported to be up more than 30% by mid-2010.
 Consumption by lithium end-use markets for batteries, ceramics and glass, grease, and other industrial applications all increased.
 The leading lithium producer in Chile lowered its lithium prices by 20% in 2010.
 Many new companies continued exploring for lithium on claims worldwide.
 Numerous claims in Nevada, as well as Argentina, Australia, Bolivia, and Canada, have been leased or staked.

 The only active lithium carbonate plant in the United States was a brine operation in Nevada.
 Subsurface brines have become the dominant raw material for lithium carbonate production worldwide because of lower production costs compared with the mining and processing costs for hard-rock ores.
 Two brine operations in Chile dominate the world market, and a facility at a brine deposit in Argentina produced lithium carbonate and lithium chloride.
 Two additional brine operations were under development in Argentina.
-Worldwide, most lithium minerals mined were used directly as ore concentrates in ceramics and glass applications rather than as feedstock for lithium carbonate and other lithium compounds.
+Worldwide, also spodumene with a very low impurity (low iron oxide and Mica) was used directly as raw material in specialize ceramics and glass applications.

 In an effort to increase the quality of lithium suitable for advanced transportation batteries, the sole active lithium production company in United States began the expansion of its lithium operation in North Carolina to include battery-grade lithium hydroxide.
-Funding for the project was obtained in part from the U.S. Department of Energy.
 An emerging Australian lithium ore producer commenced lithium concentrate production in Western Australia.
 The lithium concentrate was to be converted to battery-grade lithium carbonate in China to supply the Asian market.
 Australia's leading lithium ore miner merged with an emerging lithium brine mining company to develop a lithium brine operation in Chile.